Jorge-Dona/cophylogenetic_extinction_rate/README.md

 A Shiny app that calculates Ec and confidence intervals (modified Wilson) is available here (https://jdona.shinyapps.io/extinction/).

 See Doña & Johnson 2019 for more details.
+Doña, J & Johnson, KP.
+Assessing symbiont extinction risk: insights from host-symbiont cophylogenetics and coevolutionary theory.
+Biological Conservation.
+In rev.